arnabs542/interviewpractice/binary-trees/construct-binary-tree-from-preorder-and-postorder-traversal.md

 Explanation:

-The code above solves the problem in $$\small O(n)$$ time and space.
+The code above solves the problem in $\small O(n)$ time and space.
 The key idea is we use a stack to generate TreeNodes in a preorder fashion, then pop them out in a postorder fashion.

 To understand, look again at how postorder traversal works: `(postorder of left branch) (postorder of right branch) (root node)`.
 If we encounter a node \(all nodes values are distinct\) in a postorder traversal, that means we have finished traversing all of its children.